1967 Dime Value Checker: Errors List & No Mint Mark Worth

 1967 SMS DCAM Dime Value

-The Deep Cameo SMS dime exhibits dramatic contrast between mirror-like fields and heavily frosted devices.
-DCAM specimens represent the rarest and most valuable SMS variety with the strongest visual contrast.
+The Deep Cameo (DCAM) SMS dime — also called Ultra Cameo (UC) by NGC — exhibits dramatic contrast between mirror-like fields and heavily frosted devices.
+DCAM specimens are the rarest and most valuable SMS variety, representing the finest early die-state strikes before frost wore off the working dies.

 1967 SMS DCAM Dime Price/Grade Chart